 We operate in countries other than the United States and are exposed to foreign currency risks.
 Revenue from sales outside of the United States represented 33.1% and 39.5% of our total revenue for the year ended December 31, 2023 and 2022, respectively.
 We bill most direct sales outside of the United States in local currencies, which are mostly comprised of the Swiss franc, the Euro, the British pound, and the Australian dollar.
 Operating expenses related to these sales are largely denominated in the same respective currency, thereby limiting our transaction risk exposure.
-We therefore believe that the risk of a significant impact on our operating income from foreign currency fluctuations is not significant.
-The risk of a significant impact on our operating income from foreign currency fluctuations will further diminish as revenue from sales to customers in the United States increases and represents a greater proportion of total revenues.
+We therefore believe that the risk of a significant impact on our operating income from foreign currency fluctuations will further diminish as revenue from sales to customers in the United States increases and represents a greater proportion of total revenues.
 A 10% change in weighted average foreign currency exchange rates would have changed our revenues and operating expenses for the year ended December 31, 2023 by approximately \$2.3 million and \$1.9 million, respectively, with a net impact of \$0.4 million on our net income.
 We do not currently hedge our exposure to foreign currency exchange rate fluctuations; however, we may choose to hedge our exposure in the future.